learnbyexample/practice_python_projects/practice_python_projects.md

 From [wikipedia: Markdown](https://en.wikipedia.org/wiki/Markdown):

 >Markdown is a lightweight markup language for creating formatted text using a plain-text editor.
-John Gruber and Aaron Swartz created Markdown in 2004 as a markup language that is appealing to human readers in its source code form.
-Markdown is widely used in blogging, instant messaging, online forums, collaborative software, documentation pages, and readme files.
+John Gruber created Markdown in 2004 as an easy-to-read markup language.
+Markdown is widely used for blogging and instant messaging, and also used elsewhere in online forums, collaborative software, documentation pages, and readme files.

 ### Single Markdown file

 There are different implementations of Markdown.
 I use GitHub Flavored Markdown, see [this Spec](https://github.github.com/gfm/) for details.

-Contents of `md_files/sample.md` is shown below.
+The contents of the `md_files/sample.md` file is shown below.
 Code blocks (which can span multiple lines) are specified by surrounding them with lines starting with three or more backticks.
 A specific programming language can be given for syntax highlighting purposes.
-Lines starting with `#` character(s) are headers.
+Lines starting with the `#` character are headers.
 Inline code can be formatted by surrounding the code with backticks.
 Quotes start with the `>` character.
-Hyperlinks are created using `[link text](hyperlink)` format and so on.
+Hyperlinks are created using the `[link text](hyperlink)` format and so on.

 ````md
 # re introduction